celery/celery/docs/faq.rst

 Can I disable prefetching of tasks?
 -----------------------------------

-**Answer**: The AMQP term "prefetch" is confusing, as it's only used to describe the task prefetching *limits*.
+**Answer**: Maybe!
+The AMQP term "prefetch" is confusing, as it's only used to describe the task prefetching *limit*.
+There's no actual prefetching involved.

 Disabling the prefetch limits is possible, but that means the worker will consume as many tasks as it can, as fast as possible.